 In the SLV and the ALV

 The SLV has a slightly different system with year councils elected to deal with issues relating directly to certain year groups and a Senior Learning Village Leadership Group made up of students from different year groups who come together to discuss and act upon whole school issues.
 In addition to this, the ALV has a Head Boy and Head Girl along with deputies who focus on 6th form issues in particular.

-In a school with 2300 learners communication is vital!
+In a school with around 2000 learners communication is vital!
 Learners and teachers can communicate through email on our learning platform FROG and parents can also have a voice by emailing teachers directly, coming into individual learning reviews and participating on parent forums.
 This is your school, your learning and your life so you have a right to have a say!

 ‘Tootoot’ is a safe, secure web-based safeguarding tool, which allows pupils of all age ranges in Cramlington Learning Village to seek support, ask for advice or report incidents of bullying.
 Pupils can use ‘Tootoot’ from their chromebooks or personal mobile devices and enables them to report problems they could be having in class or any issues that may be concerning them in an anonymous, confidential and discrete manner.
 These individual cases are monitored, managed and resolved by CLV staff in school.